FasterXML/jackson/README.md

 and a miscellaneous set of other extension modules -- this project act as the central hub for linking all the pieces together.

+A good companion to this README is the [Jackson Project FAQ](../../wiki/FAQ).

 ## On reporting issues

-First things first: unless you know what you are doing, *DO NOT FILE ISSUES ON THIS REPOSITORY'S ISSUE TRACKER*.
+First things first: unless you know what you are doing, *DO NOT FILE ISSUES ON THE ISSUE TRACKER OF THIS REPO*.

 Instead, do one of the following: